rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 >   of one's ontology, one must look to scientific practice rather than to
 >   philosophical prejudice. [^Maudlin2007p1]

+Ladyman & Ross:

+>   According to the account we will give, science tells us many surprising
+>   things, but it does not impugn the everyday status of objects like tables
+>   and baseballs.
+These are, we will argue, aspects of the world with sufficient
+>   cohesion at our scale that a group of cognitive systems with practically
+>   motivated interest in tracking them would sort them into types for book-keeping
+>   purposes. [^Ladyman2007p5]

 Papineau:

 >   The term "naturalism" has no very precise meaning in contemporary philosophy.